 5.4.10 Planning legislation enables a developer to apply for a certificate of lawful development after the expiry of specified time limits.
-If a local planning authority is considering an application for a lawful development certificate,72 and the development or use appears prima facie to involve a contravention of the 1981 Act, they should draw its requirements to the applicant's attention.
+If a local planning authority is considering an application for a lawful development certificate, and the development or use appears prima facie to involve a contravention of the 1981 Act, they should draw its requirements to the applicant's attention.
 The local planning authority must consider the application for the certificate on the facts of the case, in accordance with the relevant planning provisions.
-Although a certificate of lawful development does not grant planning permission, the issue of a certificate would render the development immune from enforcement under planning legislation.
-However, such a certificate would not provide a 'reasonable excuse' for the purposes of section 28P of the 1981 Act and the carrying out of operations which have been

-70 ibid, section 28F
+Although a certificate would render the development immune from enforcement under planning legislation.
+However, such a certificate would not provide a 'reasonable excuse' for the purposes of section 28P of the 1981 Act and the carrying out of operations which have been ibid, section 28F notified by CCW as being likely to damage the SSSI's features will therefore be an offence under that Act, unless CCW has given its written consent.

-71 Ibid, section 28P(4).
+&lt;sup>71 Ibid, section 28P(4).